salween/salween.github.io/index.md

 </div>
 ### We develop
-web, mobile and desktop applications applications using a range of technologies.
+web, mobile and desktop applications using a range of technologies.
 </div>
 <div class="bounce-arrow">
 <a href="#Technologies" class="scroll">